These 5-Ingredient Almond Flour Peanut Butter Cookies are the best healthy peanut butter cookies, 100% refined sugar-free, egg-free, and gluten-free.

 - Keto-friendly – see the options below.

-- Natural Peanut Butter – this is the butter with only one ingredient; peanuts (and perhaps salt).
+- Natural Peanut Butter – this is the butter with only one ingredient: peanuts (and perhaps salt).
 Don’t confuse it with peanut butter spreads that hide added sugar and oil.
-These won’t make the cookies healthy or as good in texture.
+These won’t make the cookies healthy or as suitable in texture.
 Also, make sure you use a fresh jar of peanut butter to have creamy peanut butter with no dry parts.
 Find out how to pick vegan peanut butter.
 Feel free to swap for sun butter for a nut-free option or almond butter if you like.

 - Maple Syrup – or any liquid sweetener you love, including brown rice syrup, agave syrup, coconut nectar, or for keto peanut butter cookies with almond flour, use sugar-free Monk fruit syrup.
 You can’t use granulated sweeteners like brown sugar or coconut sugar in this recipe.
 The batter wouldn’t hold together.